hanghanghappy/cse15l-lab-reports/lab-report-1-week-2.md

 > - Then you copy the private key to the .ssh directory of the remote computer with the command (Change your own values in the brackets):
 >> scp < C:\Users\User/.ssh/id_rsa.pub. > < cs15lwi22ava@ieng6.ucsd.edu:~/.ssh/authorized_keys >
 >
-> - Now you don't need a password to login everytime
+> - Now you don't need a password to login everytime<br>
 >![Image](Photo/lab1screenshot5.png)

 **Optimizing Remote Running**<br>